2023 Ottawa Redblacks season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2023 CFL draft took place on May 2, 2023.
 The Redblacks had ten selections in the eight-round draft.
 The team had the first selection in each round of the draft after finishing last in the 2022 league standings (losing the tie-breaker to the Edmonton Elks), not including traded picks.
 This was the first time that Ottawa selected first overall since the 2015 CFL draft.

 Notably, the team acquired additional second-round and third-round selections after trading the rights to Woodly Appolon to the Edmonton Elks and Terry Williams to the BC Lions.
 The Redblacks also traded their fourth-round pick to the Edmonton Elks in exchange for Nick Arbuckle.
 The team also upgraded their eighth-round selection to another seventh-round selection after trading Llevi Noel to the Elks.